mengmwang/mengmwang/README.md

 ### Hi there 👋!
 Welcome to my GitHub profile!

+I am Mengmeng.
 I am a PhD researcher in Statistical Signal Processing.
 I am passionate about Data Science.
-I will be sharing my jounery in as I build up experience in the data space.
+I will be sharing my jounery as I build up project experience in the data space.

 I live in Melbourne, Australia.
-In my free time, I like to read, watch TC series and play with my two cats 😄.
+In my free time, I like to read, watch TV series and play with my two cats😄.

 <!--
 **mengmwang/mengmwang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.